artstorm/eleventy-plugin-seo/README.md

 ---
 ```

 * title: If no title is set for a page it falls back on using the title in config.
+Page with page number gets added to the title when paginated.
 * excerpt: If no excerpt is set for a page it falls back on using the description in the config.

 ## Config